 the original recipe hasn't changed much over the years.

-also known as "coffee and walnut cake," has a unique twist in the UK.
+The majority of US bakeries and supermarkets sell these cakes.
+Starbucks even offers its own take on "traditional" coffee cake across the country.
+Coffee cake, also known as "coffee and walnut cake," has a unique twist in the UK.

 Although the exact origin of the UK version is unknown, it is thought to have